Pow Wow Family

 He grew up, graduated and met my Grandmother Donna Clark.
 He married her and become a father of four.
 One of the four children would grow up and become my Father.
 Born in 1965 my Father Geronimo Clark grew up not really knowing much about his native culture.
 It wasn’t like my Grandfather, who grew up with it in his veins.
 “It was more subtle” my Father said, “We really didn’t grow up knowing that much about our culture.
 Yeah we went to a few powwows at Chemawa but that was it.”

 As a young child my Father got to visit Arizona.
 It was very surprising for him because there were no modern conveniences anywhere at home.
-It was a real culture shock my Father would later tell us.
+It was a real culture shock my Father would find milf near me later tell us.
 But with the sights and sounds of Arizona swirling in his head, my Father decided to turn his passion for art in to something that would show the world his love for his Native American heritage.
 My Father’s art work has been sold all over the world and has been hung in both museums and private collections.
 His art has even been in some United States Embassies.
 But while his art work has been sold worldwide, my Father decided to stay in Oregon.
 This was a good thing to because if he had not he would have never have met my Mother, Marcie Clark.

 Unlike my Father, my sister and I were raised within our Navajo culture.
 My family started going to powwows when we were babies and as soon as we could walk my Mother made us regalia and we started dancing.
 While on the powwow trail, my Grandparents drummed and sang, Father sold his artwork and my Mom kept us encouraged, dressed, clean and cheered us on.